All-order existence of and recursion relations for the operator product expansion in Yang-Mills theory: Discussion

 Our proof extends straightforwardly to other gauge theories where the BV-extended action is linear in the antifields, provided one can prove suitable Ward identities for the correlation functions with composite operator insertions.
 In turn, this follows from the results of Ref.~\cite{froebhollandhollands2015}, on which this article is based, if one can remove the potential anomaly appearing in the Ward identity for the functionals without insertions.
 In the flow equation framework as presented in Ref.~\cite{froebhollandhollands2015}, as in other previous frameworks, this question is decided by the relevant equivariant cohomology of the corresponding classical BV differential $\st$ at dimension $4$ and ghost number $1$.
 If this cohomology is empty, then any anomaly can automatically be removed, but otherwise, one would have to show explicitly that the numerical coefficient in front of the anomaly cancels (\eg, as for the chiral anomaly in the Standard Model~\cite{gengmarshak1989,minahanetal1990}).
 If the theory has a quadratic (or higher) dependence on antifields such as supergravity~\cite{vannieuwenhuizen1981}, one would have to modify the proof accordingly, but we believe that this does not pose any major problem since our proofs (and the ones of Ref.~\cite{froebhollandhollands2015}) work as long as one has the correct (naive) power-counting.

-Finally, we would like to illustrate our formulas with some explicit examples, as was done for scalar field theory in~\cite{hollandhollands2015a}.
+Finally, we would like to illustrate our formulas with some explicit examples, as was done for scalar field theory in~\cite{hollandhollands2015a} (an explicit study of the OPE for scalar operators of low scaling dimension was also done in~\cite{paganisonoda2018}).
 However, in contrast to the scalar case, the simplest non-trivial example in Yang-Mills theory concerns the OPE of $\tr F^2$ with itself, which already involves a large amount of computational work because of the Lorentz and Lie algebra indices, even to first order in perturbation theory.
 Since one also would like to work out the quantum Slavnov-Taylor differential and then check gauge invariance, at least to first order, which involves calculations of the same order of computational complexity, we leave examples for future work.
+Up to finite redefinitions (\ie, a change of renormalisation scheme), the coefficients of the singular parts in the results of course should coincide with the work of Zoller and Chetyrkin~\cite{zollerchetyrkin2012,zoller2014,zoller2016} for the OPE of the stress tensor $T^{\mu\nu}$ and $\tr F^2$ among each other and with themselves, but our formula also computes the regular part of the OPE.

 \acknowledgments